Carter G. Phillips

 - The Supreme Court and State Taxation: 2000–2001, The Court Revisits Its Long-Standing Rules, The State and Local Tax Lawyer, Vol. 7, 2002.

 - Tribute to Rex E. Lee, Solicitor General of the United States 1981–85, The Journal of Appellate Practice and Process, Volume 3/Number 2, Fall 2001, William H. Bowen School of Law, University of Arkansas at Little Rock.

 - The U.S. Supreme Court and Oil and Gas Issues, Fifty-Second Annual Institute on Oil and Gas Law and Taxation, Publication 640, Release 52, Copyright 2001, Matthew Bender & Co., Inc.

 - The Supreme Court and State Taxation: 1999–2000, The Court Decided To Let Sleeping Dogs Lie, The State and Local Tax Lawyer, Vol. 6, 2001.

 Carter has also briefed and argued numerous pro bono appeals in state and federal courts of appeals.
 He and co-counsel recently prevailed in the extensive Fifth Avenue Presbyterian Church v.
 City of New York litigation on its arguments that the Church’s allowing homeless individuals to take refuge on Church property is part of a sincerely held religious belief protected by the First Amendment of the U.S. Constitution.
-He has also argued many pro bono cases before the Supreme Court.
+Among Carter’s pro bono cases are many he argued before the Supreme Court.
 They include Douglas v.
-Independent Living Center of S CA, which determined whether Medicaid providers may maintain a cause of action directly under the Supremacy Clause to enforce protections provided by 42 USC § 1396a(a)(30)(A), by asserting that the federal statute preempts a state law that reduced reimbursement rates.
+Independent Living Center of Southern California, which determined whether Medicaid providers may maintain a cause of action directly under the Supremacy Clause to enforce protections provided by 42 USC § 1396a(a)(30)(A) by asserting that the federal statute preempts a state law that reduced reimbursement rates.